JennyKmu/ROSE/README.md

   * Changing cargo amount
 * Editing Engine and Tender contents:
   * Refill firewood, water, sand.
+* Editing Utility contents:
+  * Can refill water towers
+  * Can refill sand towers
+  * Can refill firewood depots
 * Rolling stock respawn :
   * Allows to respawn rolling stock at one of the six spawn points.
 The rolling stock should be re-railed when respawning at one of the spawn points.
   * If all the points are occupied, an option is available to teleport rolling stock close to the spawn points (behind the deck at the end of the tracks).